fontforge/fontforge/doc/sphinx/index.rst

 :ref:`Element->Font Info->Layers <fontinfo.Layers>` pane.
 Each layer may have a
 name and a different kind of splines (quadratic or cubic).

-One potential use of addtional layers: Many people find it easier to edit using cubic splines but like to produce truetype fonts with quadratic splines.
+One potential use of additional layers: Many people find it easier to edit using cubic splines but like to produce truetype fonts with quadratic splines.
 You can use one layer to hold the cubic splines and another to hold the quadratics.
 There are commands for comparing layers